Skip navigation

 Delirium

-Delirium is sudden severe confusion due to rapid changes in brain function that occur with physical or mental illness.
+Delirium is sudden severe confusion due to rapid changes in brain function that can occur with physical or mental illness.

 Causes

 Delirium is most often caused by physical or mental illness and is usually temporary and reversible.
-Many disorders cause delirium.
-Often, these do not allow the brain to get oxygen or other substances.
+Many disorders may cause delirium.
+Often, these disorders do not allow the brain to get oxygen or other substances.
 They may also cause dangerous chemicals (toxins) to build up in the brain.
 Delirium is common in the intensive care unit (ICU), especially in older adults.

 Causes include: